 Leipzig (www.leipzig.de) is preparing for a busy year in 2012.
 In addition to hosting the 38th GTM next May, this historic city of music will celebrate the 800th anniversary of the renowned St. Thomas Boys Choir, Church and School, and will also open the new Leipzig Music Trail.
 The 3.1 mile walking trail will connect the city’s most significant historic sites with distinctive stainless steel ground markers identifying each attraction.

-More on Leipzig: www.arcona.de) will open Bach14, a new boutique hotel combining the city’s classical music heritage with cutting-edge design this November.
+More on Leipzig: Travel Agent heard a whisper that Arcona Hotels & Resorts (www.arcona.de) will open Bach14, a new boutique hotel combining the city’s classical music heritage with cutting-edge design this November.
 With a prime city center location in the Thomaskirchhof building, one of Leipzig’s oldest Renaissance houses, the hotel will offer 52 apartment style rooms and suites, decorated with a music theme, as well as a sleek wine bar.

 Historic Highlights of Germany (www.historicgermany.com) announced at GTM its 2011/12 program of self-drive and rail tours for independent U.S. travelers featuring six themed tours to 13 of Germany’s most historic cities.
 Themes include Romans, Palaces, the Reformation, Romanticism and Wine, with car rental, accommodation and attraction admissions included in the package tariff.